chinhdoan/AntiVirusWin10/README.md

 # AntiVirusWin10
 Hi i am Chinh here.
 Do not hesitate to ask me!

-To run this project successfully you need to install python 3.8 in your computer, bunifu5.0, excelmapper.
+To run this project successfully you need to install python 3.8 in your computer, In .Net application must have plugin prerequisite: bunifu5.0, excelMapper.

 After that you need to install some missing dependencies in python project,

 #You can follow this sample below :